secu77/ciberreserva/README_EN.md

 Following a study of the emails sent and received, it is clear that the compromised user submitted reports to the user Angel Rubio.
 The emails' attachments are "doc" and "xls" office documents.
 This information shows that internal Spearphishing can allow compromising this person.

 This attack requires downloading one of the files sent by Benito Antoanzas.
 The document is modified, and a macro containing injected VBA code.
-This macro will download and run an EXE file from the C:Windows Tasks directory.
+This macro will download and run an EXE file from the `C:\Windows\Tasks` directory.

 The downloaded file is a loader that executes a Cobaltstrike beacon shellcode.
 A Shellcode Execution with Native Windows Functions technique allows bypassing any defensive measures on the computer.